Republicans who won't be coming back to Congress after 2018 midterm elections

 Embattled Rep. Joe Barton, R-Texas, announced on Nov.
 30 that he was retiring from Congress.

-Barton’s announcement came after pressure for him to end his reelection bid mounted.
-Barton, 68, apologized last week after a nude photo of him surfaced on social media.
+Barton’s announcement came after pressure for him to end his re-election bid mounted.
+Barton, 68, apologized after a nude photo of him surfaced on social media.
 He said he engaged in consensual sexual relationships while he was estranged from his second wife.

 "I’ve always listened to people in Texas and worked for them in Washington, and I’ve been listening to a lot of people the last week in Texas," Barton told the Dallas Morning News.
 "There are enough people who lost faith in me that it’s time to step aside and let there be a new voice for the 6th district in Washington, so I am not going to run for re-election."